pengzhao-intel/xetla/media/docs/construct_a_gemm.md

-# Construct High Performance GEMM by Group-level API
+# Construct High Performance GEMM by XeTLA API

-In this document, we will illustrate how to construct a GEMM using the XeTLA API, including kernel and workgroup level.
-And, we will explore the relationship between the GEMM shape and other relevant parameters as well as when the `splitK` and `streamK` algorithm is needed.
+In this document, we will illustrate how to construct a GEMM using the XeTLA API, both in kernel and workgroup level.
+And, we will explore the relationship between the GEMM shape and other relevant parameters as well as when the `splitK` or `streamK` algorithm is needed.

 As below diagram shown, each workgroup will calcuate a sub-matrix, blue box of output C, and then the sub-matrix will be continously divided into multiple tiles of `sg_tile_n` by `sg_tile_m`.
 These tiles will be assigned to subgroup.
 Finally, these tile operator will be mapped into the real hardware instructions, such as a `tile_load` and `mma`.